Output Streams

 Updated

 C++ provides several ways to perform input and output operations, including the use of streams.
 Streams are objects that can receive or provide data.
-We’re already familiar with the std::cout stream, which lets us send data to the terminal.
+We’re already familiar with the std::cout stream, which allows us send data to the terminal.

 But, the use of streams goes far beyond this.
 They are the underlying system we use to communicate with files, network sockets, hardware devices, and more.